Run In Sheds - Horse Shed Construction

 delivered, it can be placed right on top of the ground, or crushed stone base.

-What to Look For in a Properly Built Portable Horse Shed
+What to Look For in a Properly Built Prefab Horse Shed

 - Make sure kickboards are at least 48" high